louweal/hellofuturehackathon/hederapay/README.md

 > Plugin will soon be listed in the build-in WordPress Plugin Store for easier installation.

-## Configuration _(optional)_
+## Configuration

-The HederaPay settings page allows you to change the site metadata that is shown in the transaction modal.
+On the HederaPay settings page you can set your site-specific WalletConnect project ID\* and the metadata that is shown in the transaction modal.

 ![Admin Settings](https://github.com/louweal/hellofuturehackathon/blob/master/hederapay/assets/admin-settings.png)

+> \* You will need a WalletConnect Project ID.
+You can get one by going to [WalletConnect](https://cloud.walletconnect.com/) and setting up a new `WalletKit` project.

 ## Configuration for WooCommerce shops